neurolib-dev/neurolib/README.md

 # neurolib
 *Easy whole-brain neural mass modeling* 👩‍🔬💻🧠

 `neurolib` allows you to build, simulate, and optimize your own state-of-the-art whole-brain models.
-The main implementation features an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln`.
+To simulate the neural activity of each brain area, the main implementation provides an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln`.
 Each brain area is represented by two populations of excitatory and inhibitory neurons.
 An extensive analysis and validation of the `aln` model can be found in our [paper](https://arxiv.org/abs/1906.00676) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

 `neurolib` provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.